LichtargeLab/EAML/README.rst

 This pipeline uses a series of supervised learning algorithms to score a gene's contribution to disease risk based on it's case/control separation ability.
-This is all based on a probability score (pAFF) computed using EA.
+This is all based on a probability score (pEA) computed using EA.

-The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively determining a gene's relevance for disease based on it's independent capacity to distinguish case from control patients.
+The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively using classification accuracy as a proxy for a gene's relevance in a specified disease context.

 Usage
 ----------------------